tzaczek/SteelToeExercise/README.md

 ## Solution description - main projects

 ### GitHub.Repository.Analyzer.GitHub.Client
-REST API exposing endpint for GitHubRepositores Search.
-It is also reposible for orchstrating calls to the Loader and Processor.
+REST API exposing endpoint for GitHubRepositores Search.
+It is also responsible for orchestrating calls to the Loader and Processor.

 ### GitHub.Repository.Analyzer.Loader
 Loader of GitHub repositores.

 ### GitHub.Repository.Analyzer.Processor
-Service repososible for processing content of repository.
+Service responsible for processing content of repository.

 ## Deployment
 Deployment in the current version is manual.
-Docker compose file will be added in the near future.
+Docker compose file will be added soon.
 You need to run docker images prior to running services:

 1. https://github.com/SteeltoeOSS/Dockerfiles/tree/main/rabbitmq
 2. https://github.com/SteeltoeOSS/Dockerfiles/tree/main/redis